 The list created is not final as you get an edit option to make the changes as and when required.
 How you want each list to be opened can be selected from the list type drop-down box.
 If you tick the ‘open at system startup’ check box, it will create an entry for you on the windows start-up application list.

 You can edit individually the running options for each item on the list.
 Each item in the list can be opened in three states,

 When running a program, you can select the arguments you want the program to run with.
 Instant File Opener is also equipped with a handy clean-up tool.
 The tool upon activation scans through the list for any non-existent files and folders and removes them completely if found.

 Instant File Opener does not require special skills.
-It can be easily mastered in an hour’s time.
+It can be easily mastered in an hour.
 Besides, there’s a helping guide provided with the tool for your reference.